GLOBAL MARKETS-Oil gains ahead of U.S. data, dollar slips

 By Rodrigo Campos and Herbert Lash

-NEW YORK, April 4 Oil prices rose to a near one-month high on Tuesday on expectations of lower U.S. crude inventories, while the dollar eased as investors remained cautious ahead of meetings between U.S. President Donald Trump and Chinese President Xi Jinping.
+NEW YORK, April 4 Oil prices rose to a near one-month high on Tuesday on expectations of lower U.S. crude inventories, while the dollar slid as investors remained cautious ahead of meeting between U.S. President Donald Trump and Chinese President Xi Jinping.

 The upcoming French presidential election also kept investors cautious as political risk concerns remained active ahead of the Trump-Xi meetings this Thursday and Friday.

-U.S. stocks edged higher, following modest gains in Europe, with the energy and industrials sectors helping buoy Wall Street and European shares.
+U.S. stocks traded little changed, following modest gains in Europe, with the energy and industrials sectors helping buoy Wall Street and European shares.

-Global and U.S. crude oil benchmarks rose to their highest since March 8, having recovered on expectations the Organization of the Petroleum Exporting Countries (OPEC) and other producers would cut output.
+Global and U.S. crude oil benchmarks rose to their highest since March 8.
+They have recovered 8 percent since lows late last month on expectations the Organization of the Petroleum Exporting Countries (OPEC) and other producers would cut output.

 "OPEC compliance is still holding better than we expected with next week's release of various monthly agency reports likely to confirm," Jim Ritterbusch, president of Chicago-based energy advisory firm Ritterbusch & Associates, said in a note.